California condor: Taxonomy

-The California condor was described by English naturalist George Shaw in 1797 as Vultur californianus; Archibald Menzies collected the type specimen "from the coast of California" during the Vancouver expedition.
-It was originally classified in the same genus as the Andean condor (V. gryphus), but, due to the Andean condor's slightly different markings, slightly longer wings, and tendency to kill small animals to eat, the California condor has now been placed in its own monotypic genus.
+The California condor was described by English naturalist George Shaw in 1797 as Vultur californianus; Archibald Menzies collected the type specimen "from the coast of California" during the Vancouver Expedition.
+It was originally classified in the same genus as the Andean condor (V. gryphus), but, due to the Andean condor's slightly different markings, slightly longer wings, and tendency to kill small animals to eat, the California condor has been placed in its own monotypic genus.
 The generic name Gymnogyps is derived from the Greek gymnos/γυμνος "naked" or "bare", and gyps/γυψ "vulture", while the specific name californianus comes from its location in California.
 The word condor itself is derived from the Quechua word kuntur.

 The exact taxonomic placement of the California condor and the other six species of New World vultures remains unclear.
 Though similar in appearance and ecological roles to Old World vultures, the New World vultures evolved from a different ancestor in a different part of the world.
-Just how different the two are is currently under debate, with some earlier authorities suggesting that the New World vultures are more closely related to storks.
+Just how different the two are is under debate, with some earlier authorities suggesting that the New World vultures are more closely related to storks.
 More recent authorities maintain their overall position in the order Falconiformes along with the Old World vultures or place them in their own order, Cathartiformes.
 The South American Classification Committee has removed the New World vultures from Ciconiiformes and instead placed them in Incertae sedis, but notes that a move to Falconiformes or Cathartiformes is possible.

 As of the 51st Supplement (2010) of the American Ornithologists' Union, the California condor is in the family Cathartidae of the order Cathartiformes.

 Evolutionary history

 The genus Gymnogyps is an example of a relict distribution.
 During the Pleistocene Epoch, this genus was widespread across the Americas.
 From fossils, the Floridian Gymnogyps kofordi from the Early Pleistocene and the Peruvian Gymnogyps howardae from the Late Pleistocene have been described.
 A condor found in Late Pleistocene deposits on Cuba was initially described as Antillovultur varonai, but has since been recognized as another member of Gymnogyps, Gymnogyps varonai.
 It may even have derived from a founder population of California condors.

 The California condor is the sole surviving member of Gymnogyps and has no accepted subspecies.
 However, there is a Late Pleistocene form that is sometimes regarded as a palaeosubspecies, Gymnogyps californianus amplus.
-Current opinions are mixed, regarding the classification of the form as either a chronospecies or a separate species, Gymnogyps amplus.
+Opinions are mixed, regarding the classification of the form as either a chronospecies or a separate species, Gymnogyps amplus.
 Gymnogyps amplus occurred over much of the bird's historical range – even extending into Florida – but was larger, having about the same weight as the Andean condor.
 This bird also had a wider bill.
-As the climate changed during the last ice age, the entire population became smaller until it had evolved into the Gymnogyps californianus of today, although more recent studies by Syverson question that theory.
+As the climate changed during the last ice age, the entire population may have become smaller until it had evolved into the Gymnogyps californianus of today, although more recent studies by Syverson question that theory.